 Jan 28, 2026

-Custom projects can look flexible, but productized offers usually create faster delivery and better margins.
+Custom projects can look flexible, but productised offers usually create faster delivery and better margins.

 Custom agency engagements promise flexibility, but they often create uncertainty for both sides.
 The scope moves, priorities drift, and profitability becomes hard to predict.